opencv/opencv/modules/ml/doc/ertrees.rst

 Extremely randomized trees have been introduced by Pierre Geurts, Damien Ernst and Louis Wehenkel in the article "Extremely randomized trees", 2006 [http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.65.7485&rep=rep1&type=pdf].
 The algorithm of growing Extremely randomized trees is similar to :ref:`Random Trees` (Random Forest), but there are two differences:

 #.
-Extremely randomized trees don't apply the bagging procedure to constract the training samples for each tree.
+Extremely randomized trees don't apply the bagging procedure to construct a set of the training samples for each tree.
 The same input training set is used to train all trees.

 #.
 Extremely randomized trees pick a node split very extremely (both a variable index and variable splitting value are chosen randomly), whereas Random Forest finds the best split (optimal one by variable index and variable splitting value) among random subset of variables.